jocoso/Rawr/README.md

 # Cooperate

 Rawr is just a series of classes and interfaces that can be used to make a text-adventure game.
-Just there to be read and to add anything that may be useful or fix anything to wasteful.